-- (a) Probability - (b) Statistics Omnibus Graduate Courses: See pages 51-52 for omnibus graduate courses that may be offered.
-Mechanical Engineering Don L. Boyer Chair (EC G346) 602/965-3291 mae@asu.edu www.eas.asu.edu/~mae PROFESSORS BOYER, DAVIDSON, EVANS, FERNANDO, JANKOWSKI, KRAJCINOVIC, PECK, ROY, SHAH, SIERADZKI, TSENG, YAO ASSOCIATE PROFESSORS KUO, SQUIRES ASSISTANT PROFESSORS McNEILL.
-PHELAN The faculty in the Department of Mechanical and Aerospace Engineering offer graduate programs leading to the degrees of M.S., Master of Science in Engineering, and Ph.D. in Mechanical Engineering.
+(a) Probability (b) Statistics Omnibus Graduate Courses: See page 51 for omnibus graduate courses that may be offered.
+Mechanical Engineering Don L. Boyer Chair (ECG 346) 480/965-3291 mae@asu.edu www.eas.asu.edu/~mae PROFESSORS BOYER, DAVIDSON, EVANS, FERNANDO, JANKOWSKI, KRAJCINOVIC, PECK, ROY, SHAH, SIERADZKI, TSENG, YAO ASSOCIATE PROFESSORS CHEN, KUO, SQUIRES ASSISTANT PROFESSORS CHAPSKY, McNEILL, PERALTA, PHELAN The faculty in the Department of Mechanical and Aerospace Engineering offer graduate programs leading to the degrees of M.S., Master of Science in Engineering, and Ph.D. in Mechanical Engineering.
 A number of areas of study may be pursued, including design and manufacturing, dynamics and control, energy systems, engineering mechanics, and thermosciences.
 The faculty also offer graduate degree programs in Aerospace Engineering.
 All of the department's graduate programs stress a sound foundation in fundamentals leading to a specialized area of study.
 Graduate Record Examination.
 All applicants are required to take the Graduate Record Examination; the subject test in engineering is highly recommended but not required.
-MASTER OF SCIENCE See pages 97-99 for information on the M.S. degree.
+MASTER OF SCIENCE See "Master's Degrees," page 98, for general requirements.

-MASTER OF SCIENCE IN ENGINEERING

-See page 114 for information on the Master of Science in Engineering degree.

-DOCTOR OF PHILOSOPHY

-The Ph.D. degree is conferred upon evidence of excellence in research leading to a scholarly dissertation that is an original contribution to knowledge in the field of mechanical engineering.

-See pages 120-122 for general requirements.
+MASTER OF SCIENCE IN ENGINEERING See "Master of Science in Engineering," page 182, for information on the Master of Science in Engineering degree.
+DOCTOR OF PHILOSOPHY The Ph.D. degree is conferred upon evidence of excellence in research leading to a scholarly dissertation that is an original contribution to knowledge in the field of mechanical engineering.
+See "Doctoral Dissertations," page 100, for general requirements.
 Program of Study.
 The program of study must be established no later than the first semester after successfully completing the qualifying examination.
 Qualifying Examinations.
 The purposes of the qualifying criteria are to assess if the student is qualified to continue in the doctoral program and to detect deficiencies in the student's background that can be corrected by appropriate course work and individual study.
-Within the first year of his/her graduate studies at ASU, a graduate student pursuing a Ph.D. program of study in Mechanical Engineering must complete three 500-level core courses, preferably in the major area of interest, and one 500-level mathematics course, both with an average GPA of 3.25 or higher.
+Within the first year of graduate studies at ASU, a graduate student pursuing a Ph.D. program of study in Mechanical Engineering must complete three 500-level core courses, preferably in the major area of interest, and one 500-level mathematics course, both with an average GPA of 3.25 or higher.
 Specific qualifying course requirements for each major area are available from the department.
 Foreign Language Requirements.
 None.